Martha's Vineyard: Modern era

 The island received international notoriety after the "Chappaquiddick incident" of July 18, 1969, in which Mary Jo Kopechne was killed in a car driven off the Dike Bridge by U.S. Senator Edward "Ted" Kennedy.
-The bridge crossed Poucha Pond on Chappaquiddick Island (a smaller island formerly connected to the Vineyard and part of Edgartown).
+The bridge crossed Poucha Pond on Chappaquiddick Island.
 The bridge was intended for people on foot and bicycles, as well as the occasional emergency vehicle when conditions warranted.
 Currently, 4×4 vehicles with passes are allowed to cross the reconstructed bridge.

 On November 23, 1970, in the Atlantic Ocean just west of Aquinnah, Simas Kudirka, a Soviet seaman of Lithuanian nationality, attempted to defect to the United States by leaping onto a United States Coast Guard cutter from a Soviet fishing trawler and asking for asylum.
 The Coast Guard allowed a detachment of four seamen from the Soviet ship to board the cutter and "drag the kicking, screaming Kudirka back to their vessel."
 He was sentenced to 10 years of hard labor in the Soviet Union.

-In 1974, Steven Spielberg filmed the movie Jaws on Martha's Vineyard, most notably in the fishing village of Menemsha and the town of Chilmark.
+In 1974, Steven Spielberg filmed the movie Jaws on Martha's Vineyard, most notably in Menemsha and Chilmark.
 Spielberg selected island natives Christopher Rebello as Chief Brody's oldest son, Michael Brody; Jay Mello as the younger son, Sean Brody; and Lee Fierro as Mrs. Kintner.
-Scores of other island natives appeared in the film as extras.
-Later, scenes from Jaws 2 and Jaws: The Revenge were filmed on the island, as well.
+Scores of other island natives appear in the film as extras.
+Scenes from Jaws 2 and Jaws: The Revenge were filmed on the island.
 In June 2005 the island celebrated the 30th anniversary of Jaws with a weekend-long Jawsfest.